DavidTGAUTIER/Jedha_Certification/README.md

   * L2 Regularization for prevent overfitting
   * Create clustering (both KMEANS & DBSCAN)

-## Projet Bloc n°4 : Predictive analysis of unstructured data by artificial intelligence - AT&T : SMS Spam Detector
+### Block n°4 : Predictive analysis of unstructured data by artificial intelligence - AT&T : SMS Spam Detector
 * EDA for understand which parameters influence spam detection
 * Text Preprocessing for NLP (Vectorization and padding sequence)
 * Test a lot of different models to improve accuracy